 More people die from lung cancer than from any other type of cancer.
-While smokers are at greatest risk, lung cancer can affect smokers and nonsmokers alike.
+While many people think that smokers are the only ones at risk, lung cancer affects smokers and nonsmokers alike.
 Exposure to asbestos and radiation, as well as smoking tobacco products or exposure to second-hand smoke, contribute to the disease.

 Causes and Risk Factors

-Smoking is the leading risk factor for developing lung cancer, and is accountable for almost 90 percent of all lung cancer cases.
-A smoker’s risk for getting lung cancer is 30 times greater than the risk of a non-smoker.
+Smoking is the leading risk factor for developing lung cancer, and is accountable for almost 90% of all lung cancer cases.
+A smoker’s risk for getting lung cancer is 30 times greater than the risk of a nonsmoker.
 In addition to smoking, lung cancer can be caused by several factors, including exposure to:

 - Lung disease